 What is the magnitude recorded in the fault event log?

 – If there is a fault in the generator then it should trip even before synchronization.
-But it is tripping the moment the generator connected to the grid.
-So the problem might be in the grid but there will be a delta star transformer between generator and grid so earth fault in the grid will not be seen as earth fault on the generator side but it will be seen as ph fault.
-So the given input may not sufficient as we need to know what is the type of earth, is there any other earth fault protection?
+But it is tripping the moment the generator is connected to the grid.
+So the problem might be in the grid but there will be a delta star transformer between the generator and the grid so the earth fault in the grid will not be seen as an earth fault on the generator side but will be seen as a ph fault.
+So the given input may not sufficient as we need to know what is the type of earth and if there any other earth fault protection.
 Will the unbalance in the grid cause such tripping in the generator, due to lower magnitude compared to the grid settings?

-– Does unbalance result in current flow in neutral?
+– Does unbalance result in the current flow in neutral?

 – Earlier we faced this type of problem.
 During switching on the BFP the unit is tripping on 95% earth fault protection.
 Even we are having UAT.
-The problem is a loose connection at the HV side of UAT. due to BFP starting currents because of loose connection at HV side of UAT power termination at one phase causing flashover.
+The problem is a loose connection at the HV side of UAT. due to BFP starting currents because of a loose connection at the HV side of UAT power termination at one phase causing a flashover.
 Then the same is rectified.
 So I am suspecting these types of problems may be there.
-In our case, the generating voltage level is 11 kV and BFP is of 6.6 kV.
-Generator capacity is 50 MW.
+In our case, the generating voltage level is 11 kV and BFP is 6.6 kV.
+The generator capacity is 50 MW.
 Generator Neutral earthing is with NGT.

-– Can someone tell me why the motor behaves as constant impedance load while starting and as constant power load while running?
+– Can someone tell me why the motor behaves as a constant impedance load while starting and as a constant power load while running?

 – What is the minimum loading of the transformer in one of my projects it is loading only 13%.
 If this causes any problem is it ok?